johntyc10/a-collection-of-solvers/README.md

 Each branch is a self-contained project with its own code, README, and history.

+## Philosophy

+**Note:** These projects are mostly written by hand.
+AI tools may have been used occasionally for small suggestions, debugging, or writing READMEs, but the core logic, structure, and algorithms are human-written and human-approved.

 ## Contributions

 Contributions are welcome!
 Feel free to open issues, suggest new solvers, improve existing ones, or submit pull requests.